jacoborus/estilo/README.md

 <a name="color-palette"></a>
 ### Color palette

-Color schemes usually share some colors, you can add these colors to `estilo/palette.yml` file and link them from the color scheme templates by using `@` prefix.
+Color schemes usually share some colors, you can add them to `estilo/palette.yml` file and link them from the templates by using `@` prefix.

 Example: